What Is Workers’ Compensation Insurance?

 Once the employee has received medical attention or proof of ongoing medical intervention, he or she can start the claims process with your business’s insurance agency.

 Each state has a mandated window of time during which a claim can be filed, so employees should know the time restrictions regarding a claim.
-When the insurance company approves the claim, the employee will receive their benefits.
+The employee will receive their benefits when the insurance company approves the claim.
 Benefits often include:

 - Reimbursement for medical expenses